 Rock Creek Trail to Skip

-Hilton Lakes Trail – On our first day when we were checking out Mosquito Flats Trailhead Mom and ran into a nice hiker who said he did the Hilton Lakes Trail the day before and the mosquitos were terrible and by the time he got there it was not nearly as beautiful as the hike to Heart Lake!
+Hilton Lakes Trail – On our first day when we were checking out Mosquito Flats Trailhead we ran into a nice hiker who said he did the Hilton Lakes Trail the day before and the mosquitos were terrible and by the time he got there it was not nearly as beautiful as the hike to Heart Lake!
 So, we’re super happy that we got that tip!

-Have you been to Rock Creek?
+Have you already been to Rock Creek?
 We’d LOVE to hear your Favorite things to do!
 Email us!